Palbear/XML-Technologien-Project/sparql.md

 }
 ```

-#### This Sparql Query retrieves Info about the Depicted Person:
+#### This Sparql Query retrieves the 'Birth Place' of the Depicted Person:

-Birth Place :

 ```
 PREFIX db: <http://dbpedia.org/resource/>